8th International Workshop on Domestic Revenue Mobilization: “Taxation and digitalization“

 Digitalization has the power to lead to a profound reshaping of the fiscal contract between taxpayers and the state, but the process has to be managed wisely in order to generate the desired benefits for society.
 The potential misuse of vast new amounts of data by government or vulnerabilities to cyberattacks are concerns that could undermine effective international cooperation in tax matters as well as the domestic collection of taxpayer data for tax policy design and implementation.
 Issues of data protection and rule of law need to be addressed in an open and inclusive manner.
 As digitalization moves the limits of what governments can and should do, it has to be embedded in broader societal debates on governance and legitimate rule.

-As in previous workshops, the aim of this event is to bring together renowned scholars, government officials and other experts to discuss ongoing research in this area and assess its policy implications.
+As in previous workshops, the aim of this event was to bring together renowned scholars, government officials and other experts to discuss ongoing research in this area and assess its policy implications.

 Während unserer Veranstaltungen werden z.T.
 Foto- und/oder Filmaufnahmen gemacht, die für Zwecke der Veranstaltungsberichterstattung und allgemeinen Öffentlichkeitsarbeit in verschiedenen Medien veröffentlicht werden.
 Sie haben jederzeit das Recht, den Foto- oder Videografen darauf hinzuweisen, dass Sie nicht aufgenommen werden möchten.

 During our events photos and/or videos may be taken which may be published in various media for the purposes of documentation and PR activities.
 You have the right at any time to point out to the photographer or videographer that you do not want to be photographed or filmed.

 01.10.2019 bis 02.10.2019 / 09:00 - 14:00